 Definition of PHP async

-Async here stands for Asynchronous which means the process is not synchronous.
+Async here stands for Asynchronous, which means the process is not synchronous.
 Asynchronous allows the parallel execution of the code.
-That means we can run the piece of code separately and independent of each other this is called async process in general and this is the same in PHP also.
-We have the Async model in PHP which allows us to have multi task execution at the same time.
+That means we can run the piece of code separately and independently of each other.
+This is generally called the async process, and this is the same in PHP.
+We have the Async model in PHP, which allows us to have multi-task execution simultaneously.
 It makes the execution of the code faster and increases the performance as well.

 Syntax:

-In PHP we can use the Spatie package to make use of the async feature.
-By this package, we can create a pool that will handle our async call and help us providing the parallel execution of the program.
-For better understating we can have look at the syntax see below;
+In PHP, we can use the Spatie package to use the async feature.
+With this package, we can create a pool that will handle our async call and help us provide the parallel execution of the program.
+For better understating, we can have a look at the syntax.
+See below;

 //package to be used